UmarRamzan/DHD/README.md

 To run a file without using scripts, make sure the dotenv path specified within the file is correct and that you run node {filename} inside the directory containing the file

 ## Backend
-All functions provided by the backend are listed in frontend/API/api.js These functions send requests to the server, which routes all requests using route.js Actual function code is defined within the controller files
+All functions provided by the backend are listed in frontend/API/api.js <br />
+These functions send requests to the server, which routes all requests using route.js <br />
+Actual function code is defined within the controller files <br />